 Abstract

 Nonparametric Bayesian models use a Bayesian framework to learn model complexity automatically from the data and eliminate the need for a complex model selection process.
 A Hierarchical Dirichlet Process Hidden Markov Model (HDPHMM) is the nonparametric Bayesian equivalent of a hidden Markov model (HMM), but is restricted to an ergodic topology that uses a Dirichlet Process Model (DPM) to achieve a mixture distribution-like model.
 For applications involving ordered sequences (e.g., speech recognition), it is desirable to impose a left-to-right structure on the model.
 In this paper, we introduce a model based on HDPHMM that: (1) shares data points between states, (2) models non-ergodic structures, and (3) models non-emitting states.
 Previously a Doubly Hierarchical Dirichlet Process Hidden Markov Model (DHDPHMM) with a non-Ergodic structure has been introduced for supervised learning applications.
 Here we develop a generative extension of the DHDPHMM for semi-supervised applications.
-We present results on phoneme classification and recognition experiments on TIMIT.
+We present results of phoneme classification and recognition experiments on TIMIT.
 We show the proposed model produces a 20% relative reduction in error rate for phoneme classification and a 7% relative reduction on a speech recognition task.

 Index Terms— nonparametric Bayesian models; HDP; HDPHMM, DHDPHMM; acoustic modeling